A social work licensing exam that people of color fail more often is under scrutiny in Kansas

 Despite concerns, the number of social workers is growing in Kansas.
 The total number of people jumped with an additional 500 social workers licensed since July 2018.
 Kansas has just over 8,000 licensed social workers.

 Social workers don’t need a license to get a job, but the more desirable jobs usually require a license.
-Without some licenses, someone could hop over the state’s western border to Colorado, where licensing exams are not common.
-That person could also leave the field of social work entirely.
+Without some licenses, someone could hop over the state’s western border to Colorado, which requires social workers to pass fewer licensing exams for some levels of certification.

 In total, 37 states and territories have bachelor’s, master’s and clinical licenses like Kansas.
 Eight states have just a clinical and master’s license.
 Two states have a license for just the highest level of expertise.